adriqnn/SoftUni/21_JavaScriptFundamentals/_10_BonusTasks/_02_BasicBrowserPrograms/_03_RandomNumberGenerator/README.md

 # Random Number Generator:

-Simple program that generates a number based on dice values from 111 to 666;
+Simple program that generates a 3 digit number based on dice values(1, 2, 3, 4, 5, 6) from 111 to 666;